 Renewing and Updating My Homeowners Insurance Policy

-Most Homeowners Insurance policies need to be renewed annually.
+Most Homeowners Insurance policies must be renewed annually.
 Usually, there is also a grace period ranging anywhere from 10 to 45 days.
-As long as you continue to be on-time with payments, there is no reason your insurance would lapse or be canceled.
-In fact, insurance companies are required to give you several weeks’ notice if they decide to cancel your policy.
+As long as you’re on-time with payments, there is no reason your insurance would lapse or be canceled.
+In fact, insurance companies are required to give you several weeks’ notice before they cancel your policy.

 Some reasons a carrier may cancel a Homeowners Insurance policy include the following: